 The best headphones should be comfortable, well-built, and provide a rich and balanced listening experience.
 More high-end headphones tend to come with a variety of premium features, like multi-device pairing, NFC compatibility, active noise cancelling, unique control schemes, or compatibility with customizable companion apps.
 Less expensive headphones tend to have less unique features, but there are still lots of well-rounded, versatile options that are satisfying to use.

-So far, we've tested nearly 400 headphones and below are our recommendations for the best headphones you can buy in 2019.
+So far, we've tested over 400 headphones and below are our recommendations for the best headphones you can buy in 2020.
 See our recommendations for the best Bluetooth earbuds, the best wireless headphones, and the best noise cancelling headphones.